junxit/us-congress-bills-112/bill.md

 - **(1)** President Franklin Roosevelt’s personal struggle with polio led him to create the National Foundation for Infantile Paralysis (now known as the March of Dimes) on January 3, 1938, at a time when polio was on the rise.
 - **(2)** The Foundation established patient aid programs and funded research for polio vaccines developed by Jonas Salk, MD, and Albert Sabin, MD.
-- **(3)** Tested in a massive field trial in 1954 that involved 1.8 million schoolchildren known as polio pioneers, the Salk vaccine was licensed for use on April 12, 1955 as safe, effective, and potent.
+- **(3)** Tested in a massive field trial in 1954 that involved 1.8 million schoolchildren known as “polio pioneers”, the Salk vaccine was licensed for use on April 12, 1955 as “safe, effective, and potent”.
 The Salk and Sabin polio vaccines funded by the March of Dimes ended the polio epidemic in the United States.
 - **(4)** With its original mission accomplished, the Foundation turned its focus to preventing birth defects, prematurity, and infant mortality in 1958.
 The Foundation began to fund research into the genetic, prenatal, and environmental causes of over 3,000 birth defects.
 - **(5)** The Foundation’s investment in research has led to 13 scientists winning the Nobel Prize since 1954, including Dr. James Watson’s discovery of the double helix.
 - **(6)** Virginia Apgar, MD, creator of the Apgar Score, helped develop the Foundation’s mission for birth defects prevention; joining the Foundation as the head of its new birth defects division in 1959.